top of page

 4.Classic tournaments do not count toward point accumulation

-5.The classic takes place the second weekend of November of each year
+5.The classic takes place the first weekend of November of each year

 bottom of page